microsoft/X-Mem/src/README.md

                                 reporting.
     -w, --working_set_size      Working set size per thread in KB.
 This must be a multiple of 4KB.
+    -L, --large_pages           Use large pages if possible.
+This may enable better memory performance, particularly for
+                                random-access patterns, but may not be supported on your system.
     -R, --reads                 Use memory reads in throughput benchmarks.
     -W, --writes                Use memory writes in throughput benchmarks.
     -S, --stride_size           A stride size to use for sequential throughput